victorkp/kaiser-gmail-client/README.md

 ### set-editor ###

 Use `kaiser config set-editor \<EDITOR\>` to change the text editor that Kaiser will invoke when reading and writing emails.
 You can use a terminal-based or a GUI editor - as long as it can write text files, it'll work.
- - Example: `kaiser config set-editor vim` or `kaiser config set-editor gedit`.
+ - Example: `kaiser config set-editor vim`
+ - Example: `kaiser config set-editor gedit`.

 ### set-read-messages ###